 Tips and recommendations on software for print marketing

-- PowerPoint is not much better, as it is intended for presentations, the quality is often an issue, and making the custom page sizes is a bit more difficult… printing from PowerPoint is more difficult especially with the poster printer.
+- PowerPoint my be easier, but it is intended for presentations, the quality is often an issue, and making the custom page sizes is a bit more difficult… printing from PowerPoint is more difficult especially with the when using special paper (for posters and bus ads).

 Posting rules around campus (A simplified version)